 Comic books and video games are simply made for each other, but the two mediums do come with diehard fans that will not easily be won over.
-For as long as there have been video game consoles, there have been comic book adaptations.
+For as long as there have been comic book characters, there have been video game adaptations.

-The tradition of games based on superheroes, continues to this day and is only frequenting in releases as super hero fever is reaching its peak.
+The tradition of superhero video games continues to this day and is only frequenting in releases as superhero fever is reaching its peak.
 Here’s Gamify’s ranking of the top 10 superhero video games of all time for National Superhero Day.

 Playing as the reluctant hero that rises to the call, along with the responsibility of your morality rating, this game doesn’t feel like you're playing somebody else’s story.
 You’re not trying to fill the mould of say Captain America or Superman, this story is as much yours as it is Delsin’s.
 Not every decision is as black-n-white as some of your cookie-cutter comic heroes may face, and the choices are actually yours instead of feeling stuck to a moral path.